National Institute of Food and Agriculture, USDA.

 Full-Application Evaluation: The Judging Panel will evaluate the Full-application to determine the following and approximately equal consideration will be given to each criterion except for item (3), which will receive twice the value of any of the other items:

-1. I-Corps Team: Does the application clearly describe: The I-Corps team, the rationale for the team's formation, members' entrepreneurial expertise, relevance to the innovation effort, and members' experience in collaborating on previous projects?
+1. I-Corps Team: Does the application clearly describe: the I-Corps team, the rationale for the team's formation, members' entrepreneurial expertise, relevance to the innovation effort, and members' experience in collaborating?

 2. Lineage of the Proposed Innovation: Does the application provide a table of previous NIFA awards and identify the original Principle Investigator (PI)?
 Does the application clearly describe how this research has led the Team to believe that a commercial opportunity exists for the effort moving forward?

 3. Description of the Potential Commercial Impact: Does the application clearly describe the profile of a typical customer of the proposed innovation?
 Does the application describe the customer needs to be met by the proposed innovation?
-Does the application describe how the customer currently meets those needs?
+Does the application describe how the customer currently meets those needs with the current state of the art and does the customer believe this innovation is better than the current technology?
 Does the application clearly describe the proposed innovation and how it relates to the fundamental research already conducted under previous award(s)?
 Does the application describe how much a customer would pay for the solution?

 5. Page Limits: Did the application meet the required page limits?